things you didn't know about divorce

 2. Divorce Health Risks

 Instances of diabetes, substance abuse, hypertension, heart disease, and even cancer rise in the wake of divorce.
 Suicide rates in men also soar following divorce.
-It’s a tough time and it’s easy to let yourself go, skip the gym, and eat McDonald’s for dinner every night.
-But it’s also vital to look after your health and well-being.
+It’s a tough time, and it’s easy to let yourself go, skip the gym, and eat McDonald’s for dinner every night.
+However, it’s also vital to take care of your health and well-being.
 The people who care about you will appreciate the effort.

 No one likes a long commute, but many of us slog through it day after day.
-Trying to find something good to listen to on the radio is the worst.
+Trying to find something good to listen to on the radio is the most frustrating experience.
 Yeah, it impacts your mood, but a long commute can also have a detrimental impact on your marriage.

-A nationwide study out of Sweden found that couples, where one spouse commutes more than 45 minutes each way, have a much higher risk of divorce.
-Being stuck in traffic or in a crowded bus may suck, but it can also damage your relationship as well.
+A nationwide study from Sweden found that couples where one spouse commutes more than 45 minutes each way have a significantly higher risk of divorce.
+Being stuck in traffic or a crowded bus may suck, but it can also damage your relationship.
 Maybe consider moving closer to work or landing a job closer to home.

 Related Reading: How Video Games Impact Divorce